RajkumarGara/PicoW-TCP-UART-Bridge/README.md

 It's that easy to setup a remote serial port.
 Each time you plug in a pico, it will be the next pico_N on the list.

 ## Background
-It enables communication between TCP networks and UART devices through a Raspberry Pi Pico-W. This project can be extended using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).
+Designed to facilitate communication between a remote device (such as a Raspberry Pi) and a device connected via serial to the Pico.
+It leverages TCP/IP networking to bridge data exchange between the Pico's serial interface and a networked environment.
+This project can be extended using either the [`node-red-bridge`](https://github.com/RajkumarGara/node-red-bridge) or [`homebridge-tcp-smarthome`](https://github.com/RajkumarGara/homebridge-tcp-smarthome).

 ## Installation for Development
 * Install nodejs latest version (should be atleast v20.11.1) on Raspberry Pi, following the steps on [install-nodejs](https://github.com/nodejs/help/wiki/Installation#how-to-install-nodejs-via-binary-archive-on-linux).